 This product is not a topcoat!
 It is designed to be applied to bare wood to prepare it for a two layers of a Pallmann polyurethane topcoat – either Pall-X 96 or Pall-X Power.
 Don’t just apply multiple layers of Color on your wood – the performance will be somewhat disappointing.
 This is essentially a primer; it is not designed to be the tough outer layer – it is designed to be the best bonding layer.
 It is runnier than Pallmann’s topcoats so that it soaks into the wood and grabs hold.
 Those high-solid topcoats just don’t go into the wood as well as a sealer does.
 But the topcoats can really get a good bond to the sealer.
 And layers of polyurethane are only protective if they can bond to each other.

 Pall-X Color is also recommended as a tie-coat if you use brown or black stain on your wood, and want to top-coat with any of the Pallmann polyurethanes.
 This sealer is applied over the stain.
 It bonds through the stain into the wood and then in turn forms a strong link with the top layers of finish.
-Stain white or grey?
+Staining white or grey?
 Use Pall-X Clear sealer instead of color so it doesn’t change the light appearance of your stain.